-Maintaining your cables is pretty easy, and it’s quite a fun motorcycle repair job, as it goes.
+Maintaining your cables is pretty easy, and it’s quite a fun job, as it goes.
 If your cables are feeling a little sticky – because they’re old, or you’ve been riding in the rain a lot, or you’ve been putting them through their paces – then it’s easy to breathe some fresh life into them without having to trouble your mechanic or even buy new ones.
 For the throttle and clutch (and brake if you prefer your front brake in drum form) you can bring them back to standard by giving them a little oil.
 All you have to do is work out how to get that oil in between the cable and the sheath.
 You can either invest in a hydraulic oiler, a clamp style oiler, or try out a cool homemade method shown here in this awesome video.

 After you’ve oiled them (using whichever method you see fit) give the cables a proper adjustment and remove any unnecessary slack.

 With all of this talk of lubrication, why not lubricate everything that needs lubricating?
 A bit of grease goes a long way.
 While we all like to think of our motorcycles as human beings, or toys, or speed demons, they are in fact machines – and machines with moving parts require a bit of lubrication or they seize up and die.
 We don’t recommend that.
 And while it’s not strictly a “repair” job, it should be something that you do regularly.
 Get yourself a grease gun or spray grease, maybe even some copper grease if you’re feeling saucy, and go to town.